Bonus Material: 3 Free Email Templates to Land Big-Name Guests

 It’s not as hopeless as you might think.

-Throughout my years of podcasting and helping dozens of entrepreneurs start and produce their own podcasts with our Podcast Launch Services, I have picked up on what works to get big-name guests to agree to interviews.
+Throughout my years of podcasting and helping hundreds of entrepreneurs start and produce and grow their own podcasts, I have picked up on what works to get big-name guests to agree to interviews.

 Below you’ll find six key steps that will help you get amazing guests on your podcast and ensure they’re excited about the opportunity to share their expertise and knowledge with your audience.